zwiebert/tronferno-mcu/README.md

     $ gtkterm --port /dev/ttyUSB0 --speed 115200 --echo

-  * type your commands in the terminal. ca command line ends with a semicolon (;):
+  * type your commands in the terminal.
+Command line ends with a semicolon (;):

       help;